dsp-uga/Team-Pavo-p1/README.md

 Using Google CLoud
 ===========
-Data Storage- where main python file is saved along witbh samle data
+Data Storage- where main python file is saved along with sample data

 DataProc- Creating a cluster and submitting a job